 The Fabric of Faithfulness

 All kinds of important choices are made during the college years.
 Young men and women explore what they really believe about the nature of the world and the purpose of life.
 They choose their work.
-They build friendships and often choose to marry.
-They develop goals and adopt habits that may last a lifetime.
+They build friendships or even choose to marry.
+They develop goals and adopt habits that may very well last a lifetime.

-Yet late modernity is not a welcome environment for emotional, intellectual and spiritual formation.
+Yet late modernity is not a welcome environment for the emotional, intellectual and spiritual formation that occurs during these critical years.
 Society is increasingly fragmented.
 And the educational system itself, fragmented and specialized, may disintegrate more than it integrates.

 1. Learning to Care